SumMagnus04/3DMB/README.md

 Camera DMB_InitCamera(int screenWidth, int screenHeight)
   - screenWidth - the screen width.
   - screenHeight - the screen height.
   - Returns an initialized camera struct.
+This function should be used whenever a new camera is created.

 void DMB_SetPositionCamera2D(Camera2D* camera, vec2 newPosition)
   - camera - a pointer to a camera struct.